-This post is a follow up to Supercharging II: 800 miles in a day to calculate carbon emissions from driving electric on that 1715 mile road trip.
-Summary: Driving our Model 3 produced less than one quarter of the carbon emissions of a 25 MPG car.Continue reading
+This post is a follow up to Supercharging II: 800 miles in a day to calculate carbon emissions from driving electric on a 1715 mile road trip.
+Summary: Driving our EV greatly reduced our carbon emissions to less than one quarter of a 25 MPG car.Continue reading

 Here are the facts.Continue reading